Is fat a flavor?

 Our liking for fats has an evolutionary aspect to it.
 Fats provide the most energy per unit gram and make us feel fuller.
 So, our ancestors who consumed more fats had better survival chances than others.

-- Certain people prefer fatty foods less than others because of their heightened sensitivity to fats - this may help consumers detect small changes in fat intake.
+- Certain people prefer fatty foods less than others because of their heightened sensitivity to fats.
 As a result, they may be less likely to consume excess amounts of this nutrient.

 - CD36 gene influences the sensitivity to fat.
 Two SNPs in this gene - rs1527483 and rs1761667 are associated with oral sensitivity to and preference for fat.
 People with certain genetic types tend to consume more fats than others.